What is a tort?

 Choosing an Oregon Employment Lawyer

-Defending our clients’ rights from employment torts is a top priority for us at Meyer Stephenson.
+Defending our clients’ rights from employment torts is a top priority for us at Meyer Employment Law.
 If you need legal counsel or want to learn more about your rights as an employee in Oregon, please contact us right away to learn about your options for combating employment torts in your workplace.